how to get orchids to rebloom

 bless your soil plant products

 Orchids enjoy a bit of a chill to initiate blooming.
 The slight drop in temperature at night, akin to what they would experience in their natural habitat, can be a signal for the plant to start its blooming process.
-The ice cube method mentioned earlier can help in simulating these conditions.
+The ice cube method mentioned earlier can help in simulating these conditions if your natural environment does already reflect this.

-Once the flower spike appears, you can reduce or stop fertilization.
-Continue with the weekly ice cubes.
-With proper care, the bloom can last an astonishingly long time – some orchids have been known to keep their flowers for up to 8 months!
+Once the flower spike appears, you can reduce or actually fully stop fertilization.
+Continue with the weekly ice cubes or periodic water soaks.
+With proper care, the bloom can last an astonishingly long time – I've kept orchid flowers active for up to 8 months!

 bless your soil plant products